Stevan Jovetić: AS Monaco

 On 29 August 2017, Monaco announced the signing of Jovetić on a four-year contract.
 After the departure of Kylian Mbappé on 31 August, Jovetić was assigned number 10 shirt.
 In his first season with Monaco he scored 10 goals in 21 matches in all competitions, averaging just above 50 minutes per game.
 During that season between 10 February and 16 March 2018 he had a streak of 5 consecutive matches with goals scored, among them the only brace (two goals in a single game) of the season against Angers SCO.

 Hertha BSC

 On 27 July 2021, Jovetić signed for Hertha BSC on a two-year contract.
 Becoming the third player (after Florin Răducioiu and Christian Poulsen) in history to play in all five of the big leagues (Germany, Spain, Italy, England and France).
 When he scored against 1.
 FC Köln on 14 August 2021, he became the second player, after Florin Răducioiu, to score at least one league goal in Europe's top five leagues.

+Olympiacos

+On 4 September 2023, Super League Greece club Olympiacos announced the signing of Jovetić.
+He reportedly signed a one-year contract with an option for a further year.
+Jovetić made his debut in the Super League Greece 4th-round game against AEK Athens which ended in a 1–1 draw.
+With Olympiacos, he won the 2023–24 UEFA Europa Conference League, his first European title, appearing as a substitute in a 1–0 extra-time victory over his former club Fiorentina in the final, on 29 May 2024.

+Omonoia

+On 30 September 2024, Jovetić joined Cypriot First Division club Omonoia as a free agent.